nestybox/sysbox-ee/README.md

 1) Download the latest package from the [release](https://github.com/nestybox/sysboxd-external/releases) page.

-2) Verify that the checksum of the downloaded file fully matches the expected/published one:
+2) Verify that the checksum of the downloaded file fully matches the expected/published one.
+   For example:

 ```bash
 $ sha256sum ~/sysboxd_0.0.1-0~ubuntu-bionic_amd64.deb